 The Cure for Shoulds that Aren’t Important to Us

 There is a cure for this.
-There is a way to get past all of the Shoulds that others put on us, that aren’t as important to us.
+There is a way to get past all the Shoulds that others put on us, that isn’t as important to us.

 The way to be more productive at what matters most to you is to